-The environmental management framework for the proposed project is based on the standards and policies set out by the Environmental Protection Agency of the Maldives under EIA Regulation 2012, as well as the ESAMF by MCEP.
+The environmental management framework for the proposed project is based on the standards and policies set out by the Environmental Protection Agency of the Maldives under EIA Regulation 2012.

 - a) Environmental Management Planning and establishment of key performance indicators: The ESMP specifies environmental management measures and required performance standards; - b) IWMC construction and operations: The aspects of the construction and operation will be established and operated according with the ESMP; - c) Monitoring and corrective action: The implementation of ESMP measures will be monitored during operational stage and will be reported.
 Any inconsistencies between the ESMP and its on-site implementation will be identified and addressed through corrective actions; and - d) Auditing, reviews and enhancement: The ESMP will be reviewed.
 Improvements to the ESMP will be made as necessary to achieve desired environmental outcomes.